calbergs/twitter-bot-jlpt/README.md

 # twitter-bot-jlpt

-This is a bot that publishes random JLPT vocabulary every hour
+This is a bot that publishes random JLPT vocabulary every hour to the @jlpt_tango Twitter account.